Welcome to the ACC384 Library Research Skills section!

 Part A (2,500 words)

-You are an accountant working for the large professional services firm Platypus Accountants Ltd. You have been asked by your supervisor to prepare a report which includes a discussion on International Financial Reporting Standards (IFRS).
+You are an accountant working for the large professional services firm Tasmania Accountants Ltd. You have been asked by your supervisor to prepare a report which includes a discussion on International Financial Reporting Standards (IFRS) and the effects of COVID-19.

-To search for an appropriate company, go to this website: http://www.annualreports.com/, click 'Industry', then select ‘Utilities'.
+To search for an appropriate company, go to this website: http://www.annualreports.com/, click 'Industry', then select ‘Basic Materials'.
 The selected company's financial statements need to be prepared in accordance with IFRS.

 Part B (500 words)